ZhijieZheng-UM/ZhijieZheng-UM.github.io/car.md

 -----
 ### Profile
 Dedicated and detail-oriented computer science student with extensive team project experience.
 Highly effective at problem-solving and multitasking abilities.
+Having a strong work ethic, and enthusiasm for automotive excellence.
 Focus on teamwork and get the job done efficiently in the shortest possible time.
-Advanced ability to drive both automatic and manual transmission cars.
+Holding a valid driver's license with a clean driving record.
+Able to drive both automatic and manual transmission cars.

 -----
 ### Education